Overview of Pahokee Marina & Campground

 Campendium users haven't asked any questions about Pahokee Marina & Campground

-Reviews of Pahokee Marina & Campground 1 person has reviewed this location.
+Reviews of Pahokee Marina & Campground 2 people have reviewed this location.

 “This is our winter go to campground”

 This is our 3rd winter here.
 This campground is the only one on the shore of Lake Okeechobee, all of the others are on the safe side of the levee and can not see the lake.
 There is one on Torry island inside the levee but with 600 campers and tall grass they can't see the lake :(